 MNI faculty also support and participate in seminars, workshops, and trainings offered by Michigan Medicine Office for Health Equity and Inclusion (OHEI)

 In addition, many of our laboratories host undergraduate and post-baccalaureate students through the following programs that are aimed at enhancing diversity in neuroscience.

 MNI Involvement in Global Initiatives

-The ALBA Network officially launched in January 2021, in conjunction with the Society for Neuroscience virtual meeting (SfN Connectome).
-We recognize this as one of many steps in declaring our commitment, as an Institute, to improve and enhance our culture surrounding diversity, equity and inclusion.
-We know that there are many additional steps needed to achieve this goal and look forward to learning from our colleagues across the globe, via the ALBA Network, as we identify and prioritize action items.
+The ALBA Network officially launched in January 2021 with the Society for Neuroscience virtual meeting (SfN Connectome).
+We recognize this as one of many steps in declaring our commitment, as an Institute, to improve and enhance our culture surrounding diversity, equity, and inclusion.
+We know that many additional steps are needed to achieve this goal, and we look forward to learning from our colleagues across the globe via the ALBA Network as we identify and prioritize action items.